 Debra Gilchrist, Ph.D., is Vice President for Learning and Student Success at Pierce College.
 In addition to academic and student affairs, Gilchrist leads efforts focused on regional accreditation and achievement of institutional outcomes at Pierce College, a community college in Lakewood, Washington.
 Prior to this position, she served as Dean of Libraries and Institutional Effectiveness.
 She has published and presented at numerous conferences and campuses on outcomes assessment as a tool for change, demonstrating the contributions of academic libraries through assessment of both learning and program impact and quality.
 She served as co-designer with Lisa Janicke Hinchliffe on two recent ACRL projects - the Standards for Libraries in Higher Education workshops and the Assessment in Action (AiA) program.
 Her doctoral dissertation focused on the leadership role of academic librarians to influence instructional change.

 Lisa Janicke Hinchliffe is Professor/Coordinator for Information Literacy Services and Instruction in the University Library at the University of Illinois at Urbana-Champaign as well as an affiliate faculty member in the university’s library school.
 Lisa was the 2010-2011 President of ACRL.
 Along with Debra Gilchrist, Lisa was the lead designer for ACRL’s training program for the Standards for Libraries in Higher Education and the IMLS-funded Assessment in Action project.
 For more information about Lisa, see lisahinchliffe.com/biography, or learn more about her in her ACRL Member of the Week profile on ACRL Insider.

-M. Sara Lowe is Associate Librarian and Educational Services Librarian at Indiana University-Purdue University Indianapolis.
+M. Sara Lowe is Associate Librarian and Associate Dean of Educational Services at Indiana University-Purdue University Indianapolis.
 Prior to that, she was Assessment Librarian at the Claremont Colleges Library.
 Sara has over 10 years of experience with assessment and instruction in academic libraries and was in the first cohort of the IMLS-funded Assessment in Action project.